 Chemotherapy delivered directly to the cancer – in some cases, chemotherapy drugs may be given directly to cancer or the location where cancer once was (after surgery).

-Some patients are able to get back to work within 1-2 days.
+The recovery time for Chemotherapy can vary widely depending on the specific type of chemotherapy, the overall health of the patient, and the individual's response to treatment.
+Some people might feel well enough to return to their normal activities right away, while others may need weeks or months to recover.
 It is best that you ask your employer if you can work fewer hours, work from home, or adjust your schedule when you have cancer treatment.

 Eat food with enough protein and calories to keep your weight up.